In the Air (L.A.B. song): Composition

 "In the Air" was recorded in 2019 in Wellington, at the home studio of musician Lee Prebble.
 The band collaborative wrote "In the Air", with member Brad Kora providing the song's lyrics.
 The song is a melodic pop song, featuring smooth guitars and guest vocals by New Zealand singer Lisa Tomlins.

 Release

 "In the Air" was released as a single on 22 November 2019, a week before their album L.A.B.
 III.
 "In the Air" grew in popularity in New Zealand through 2020, reaching number one in March 2020; it was the first time an independently released single reached number one in New Zealand since Flight of the Conchords' "Feel Inside (And Stuff Like That)" (2012).
 The song became the best-selling single of 2020 in New Zealand.

 A remix EP was released for the song in May 2020, which includes remixes by musicians including Dub FX, whom the band met while touring with Fat Freddy’s Drop in summer 2019/2020, and Tiki Taane, a long-time friend of the bandmembers.
+The song was compiled onto the band's 2023 album Introducing L.A.B., originally produced as a sampler for their debut European performances.